^

 250

-From 33 weeks before delivery
+From 33 weeks until birth

-analysis is not carried out
+Analysis is not carried out

 Raising and lowering of values